parthnaik13/POS_Tagging/README.md

 DET NOUN VERB DET NOUN ADP ADJ NOUN ADJ ADP DET ADJ NOUN Where DET stands for a determiner, ADP is an adposition, ADJ is an adjective, and ADV is an adverb.1 Labeling parts of speech thus involves an understanding of the intended meaning of the words in the sentence, as well as the relationships between the words.

-<b>To use the 3 models for POS tagging and seeing the results, run using command - python ./label.py bc.train bc.test.tiny<\b><br>
+To use the 3 models for POS tagging and seeing the results, run using command :
+<b>python ./label.py bc.train bc.test.tiny</b><br>

 Training phase :
 1. During the training phase using the tagged words in the training data we calculate the prior, emission and transition probabilities.